 If your manufacturing cost at high volume is still too high, then you will need to either consider increasing your sales price or reducing your manufacturing unit cost.

 Development costs, manufacturing setup costs, and manufacturing unit costs should all be estimated before full development begins.
 Knowing these costs ahead of time allows you to pivot as necessary much earlier.
-This is exactly what I provide in my Predictable Hardware Report service.

 When evaluating if your product idea is any good, first ask yourself, “is this an easy market to reach?”